gugitia/HateDetectorJs/README.md

 ## About the project

 This project was started during my college days, it was first made with Razor, but as I got excited learning about js technologies I decided to remake it using React.

+# First time

+Before you run the project for the first time, you may need to run the command `npm install` if there is no node_modules folder.

+After that you can run the `npm start` command.

+Its important to note that the app consumes the api (https://github.com/gugitia/hatedetectorApi) to make the predictions with the ai.

+To run the api you just need to clone the repository and run `python3 app.py`.

 # Getting Started with Create React App